We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $

-The cooling fibers in this basic reversible comforter are designed to help keep you from overheating as you sleep.
-If you do happen to sweat a little (which is totally normal), the moisture-wicking cover helps you stay cool and dry all the same.
+The cooling fibers in this reversible comforter are designed to help keep you from overheating as you sleep.
+If you do happen to sweat a little (which is totally normal), the moisture-wicking cover can help you stay cool and dry all the same.

-While this comforter may not be the coolest option on the market, it may work well if you’re looking to beat nighttime heat at a bargain price.
+While this comforter may not be the coolest option on the market, it’s one of the best deals available and may work well if you’re looking to beat nighttime heat at a bargain price.

 Best cooling duvet